carykh/evolutionSteer/README.md

 * Press **left** and **right** arrow to select previous/next generation.
 Alternatively, you can use the slider in the interface.
 * Press **"k"** to instantly kill half your population.
 It is fun.
 * Press **"b"** to activate **BRAINIAC** mode.
 This will instantly add a neutron layer to each of your creatures.
 Be cautious as it is computationally intensive, irreversible and can lead to numerous deaths in your population.
+* Press **"p"** to instantly double the number of creatures in you batch.
+This will reset the timeline and hopefully double the computation time for each generation.
+Be careful for what you wish !

 At last you can save you creatures :